Mother of San Bernardino attacker to plead guilty to destroying evidence

 Shareef is scheduled to make an initial appearance in court March 16, the U.S. attorney's office said.
 The plea agreement also requires her to cooperate fully with investigators.

-There is another criminal case associated with the mass shooting, involving a different person.
-A man described as a friend of Syed Farook’s, Enrique Marquez Jr., was indicted in 2015 on charges that included that he supplied the guns used in the attack.
+Another criminal case is associated with the mass shooting, involving a different person.
+A man described as a friend of Syed Farook's, Enrique Marquez Jr., was indicted in 2015 on charges that included that he supplied the guns used in the attack.

-He allegedly acted as a "straw buyer" to get two rifles, prosecutors have said.
-Nothing in the criminal case filed against Marquez alleged that he knew about the attack.
+He is alleged to have acted as a "straw buyer" to get two rifles, prosecutors have said.
+Nothing in the criminal case alleged that he knew about the attack.

-Marquez was to plead guilty in 2017 to two counts, but online court records, some of which are sealed, indicate that last year he moved to withdraw a guilty plea on one of the counts.
+Marquez was to have pleaded guilty in 2017 to two counts, but online court records, some of which are sealed, indicate that last year he moved to withdraw a guilty plea on one of the counts.